Walk & Talk Therapy

 • A journal/notebook

 I also encourage you to share if you have injuries or preferences for the session.
 Many people do this as they prefer the nature environment and opt to sit the majority of the session, just for the fresh oxygen and sunshine.
+Some who struggle with self-worth and confidence to do these things alone, deeply benefit from talking it out with a therapist as well.

 You are always welcome to schedule your session as a walk & talk and change the location to video or phone at any time, including the day or hour of (to telehealth or telephone).
 There is never an obligation to do physical activity if you don’t feel well or up for it.